bashtage/kevinsheppard.com/site/pages/teaching/python/notes.md

 Python programmer interested in using NumPy, SciPy, matplotlib and pandas for numerical and statistical analysis (if this is the case, much of the beginning can be skipped).

+## Fourth edition

+- Python 3.8 is the recommended version.
+The notes require Python 3.6 or later, and all references to Python 2.7 have been removed.
+- Removed references to NumPy's matrix class and clarified that it should not be used.
+- Verified that all code and examples work correctly against 2020 versions of modules.
+The notable packages and their versions are:
+   -  Python 3.8 (Preferred version), 3.6 (Minimum version)
+   -  NumPy: 1.19.1
+   -  SciPy: 1.5.2
+   -  pandas: 1.1.1
+   -  matplotlib: 3.3.1
+- Introduced f-Strings in Section [subsec:f-Strings] as the preferred way to format strings using modern Python.
+The notes use f-String where possible instead of format.
+- Added coverage of Windowing function – rolling, expanding and ewm – to the pandas chapter.
+- Expanded the list of packages of interest to researchers working in statistics, econometrics and machine learning.
+- Expanded description of model classes and statistical tests in statsmodels that are most relevant for econometrics.
+Added section detailing formula support.
+This list represents on a small function of the statsmodels API.
+- Added minimize as the preferred interface for non-linear function optimization in Chapter [chap:Non-linear-Function-Optimization].
+- Python 2.7 support has been officially dropped, although most examples continue to work with 2.7.
+Do not Python 2.7 for numerical code.
+- Small typo fixes, thanks to Marton Huebler.
+- Fixed direct download of FRED data due to API changes, thanks to Jesper Termansen.
+- Thanks for Bill Tubbs for a detailed read and multiple typo reports.
+- Updated to changes in line profiler (see Ch. [chap:performance-and-optimization])
+- Updated deprecations in pandas.
+- Removed hold from plotting chapter since this is no longer required.
+- Thanks for Gen Li for multiple typo reports.

 ## Third edition, Update 1
 -  Verified that all code and examples work correctly against 2019 versions of modules.
 The